lucaryholt/knowledge_portal/README.md

-# Note Knowledge
+# Knowledge Portal
-A site containing documentation for things I have learned in Node JS Elective.
-Created as a mandatory assignment.
+A site containing documentation I have learned in select subjects.

 ## Running the application
 After cloning the project, run **npm install** in the project directory to install dependencies.
 Then run either